-CableLabs uses StormTest Development Center
+CableLabs Uses StormTest Development Center

-S3 Group, an Irish-based content delivery platform vendor, has announced that CableLabs is using its StormTest Development Center for automated testing of interactive TV applications.
-CableLabs has integrated StormTest Development Center with its Enhanced TV (ETV) Activity Reporting System (EARS), which monitors enhanced ETV streams at the operator head end.
+ATLANTA and LOUISVILLE, COLO.: S3 Group said CableLabs is using its StormTest Development Center to support automated testing of interactive TV applications at their Louisville, Colo., headquarters.

+CableLabs has integrated StormTest Development Center to interface with its ETV Activity Reporting System (EARS), a solution that monitors enhanced TV streams at the operator headend.
 By connecting StormTest Development Center to EARS, Enhanced Binary Interchange Format applications can be tested quickly and effectively to ensure a quality user experience.
-As EBIF applications continue to proliferate, providing an increasing number of interactive applications for digital TV subscribers, it is vital that testing be done more quickly and accurately than before.
+As EBIF applications continue to proliferate, providing an ever-growing number of interactive applications for digital TV subscribers, it is vital that such innovative new apps be tested accurately and quickly.

 S3 Group has also installed a StormTest evaluation system at CableLabs in order to help automate User Agent test cases.